Case study: dad denied contact with his child

 As a result, our client’s contact with his son moved to a more conventional arrangement, including overnight stays and unsupervised visits, and the mother was given the reassurance she needed that her son was safe.

-If you’re concerned about arrangement to see your child or grandchild, or you’re separating and can’t reach an agreement on residence or child contact issues, call our family solicitors in Bristol on 0117 325 2929.
+If you’re concerned about arrangements to see your child or grandchild, or you’re separating and can’t reach an agreement on residence or child contact issues, call our family solicitors in Bristol on 0117 325 2929.
 You can also complete our online enquiry form.